Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 **Shield**

-Shield skill now reduces ranged damage to all party by 1% per skill level, bonus is tripled on Knights.
+Shield skill now reduces ranged damage to all party by 1% per skill level, bonus is doubled on Knights.
 (Effect is multiplicative, so the actual formula is damage\*0.99^skill)

 Novice: Skill added to Armor Class